header source

 done

-If the device is not recognized properly, suspect whether #RESET and address x3 are properly wired.
+If it doesn't recognize the device properly, suspect whether #RESET and address x3 are properly wired.

-Also, the I2C Scanner will be used frequently for debugging in the future, so it is good to keep a note of it.
+Also, since we'll frequently use I2C Scanner for debugging in the future, it's good to make a note of it.

 Summary

-It became a bit complicated, but it's very convenient to be able to communicate with various devices just by connecting two lines, SDA and SCL.
+It's gotten a bit complex, but it's very convenient that you can communicate with various devices just by connecting two lines, SDA and SCL.

-Next time, let's receive input from the connected device.
+Next time, let's try receiving input from the connected device.

 Share